-- describe the methods and applications of advanced surveying in the field of transportation engineering. - define the correct coordinate system and methods of transformation. - define the significance of topographical survey, geodesy and GPS in transportation engineering.
+- describe the methods and applications of advanced surveying in the field of transportation engineering. - define the correct coordinate system and methods of transformation. - define the significance of topographical survey - describe in detail about geodesy - define the significance of GPS in transportation engineering

-CE621 GEOSPATIAL TECHNIQUES
+CE611 GEOSPATIAL TECHNIQUES

-- To understand the basics of advanced tools such as Remote sensing, GIS and GPS - To highlight their applications in the field of Civil engineering - To be introduced to various Remote Sensing/GIS/GPS equipment & processing packages.
+- To understand the basics of advanced tools such as Remote sensing, GIS and GPS - To highlight their applications in the field of Civil engineering - To be introduced to various Remote Sensing/GIS/GPS equipment - To understand various processing package in GIS and remote sensing - To understand the application of remote sensing, GIS and GPS in smart city development